 Shortly after crossing over the river, you’ll take a right on East Valley Road.
 (Thankfully there’s a sign here!)
 The road then bends to the right and heads south, taking you all the way back to Pikeville (a little over 17 miles from the turn).

 If you're up for some more miles and more climbing, consider continuing straight on Old Highway 28 rather than turning onto East Valley Road.
-Two miles up the road from this intersection is Head of Sequatchie - a beautiful park that contains ancient pictographs and features the spring where the Sequatchie River starts!
+Two miles up the road from this intersection is Head of Sequatchie - a beautiful park that contains ancient pictographs and is the start of the Sequatchie River - out of a cave!
 It also doubles as a trailhead for the Cumberland Trail.
 The park is open Thursday thru Sunday, 10 a.m. to 5:30 p.m. central time, and has restrooms and potable water.
 It's a beautiful setting for a rest stop, even if it adds another 4 miles (out & back) and 400 feet of hard climbing to the ride!
 Be advised that the driveway into the park is gravel and at a pretty good slope, so use extra caution riding on it or simply walk your bike.